 Today, we look at a natural smoothie made with natural ingredients.
 As a family, we can’t live without hot breakfast (idli / dosa / pongal/ upma/poha) , but we have made a conscious effort to introduce vegan and gluten free smoothies such as these at breaky time (consumed 10~15 mins before breakfast) so the carbs consumption comes down.

 These smoothies are great for after workout too but works best on an empty stomach.
 Let’s get to make Sugarfree Vegan and GF Papaya Ginger Apple smoothie.
 The ginger clears the toxins in the body, papaya is great for blemish free skin as it removes to reduce liver toxins and apple binds them all while providing a mild sweetness to this smoothie.
+If you are like us, and want to use Papaya in its natural form, why not try this delicious Homemade Papaya Ginger Jam with absolutely no preservatives.!

 Prep time – 5 mins, zero cook, Serves -2